Events for health professionals

 Opportunity to hear about current cancer survivorship research

-The Australian Cancer Survivorship Centre in collaboration with the Victorian Cancer Agency will jointly deliver the Victorian Cancer Survivorship Research Forum.
-This forum is an opportunity for healthcare professionals, researchers and organisations to build connections, support collaborations and hear about current cancer survivorship research being undertaken by fellow Victorian and interstate experts.
+These forums provide an opportunity for healthcare professionals, researchers and organisations to build connections, support collaborations and hear about current cancer survivorship research being undertaken by Victorian and interstate experts.